lasiproject/LASI/README.md

 ====

 LASI is a lexical parsing tool that attempts to identify important associations and generalizable patterns between the words and phrases over a set of one or more documents.
-Some of the heurisitcs appled include:
+Some of the heuristics applied include:

 lifted frequencies, syntactic identification, sentence level locality, and gender aware pronoun inference